Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/select.typ

 )

 #admonition(type: "select", title: "Final Selection")[
-  After careful consideration the design by Jin was selected, as the subsystems are supported well and the whole design looks sturdy and uses space well.
+  After careful consideration Jin's design was selected, as the subsystems are supported well and the whole design is sturdy and space efficient.
 However, the intake area is a little crowded, which could block rings from being scored.
 The clamp is quite well supported but it might slip off during a match.
 The movable intake should allow for wall stake scoring if it can move high up enough.
 ]